aptoma/strobe-fullscreeneventtriggerplugin/README.md

 ####Debugging

-If you want firebug style debugging you can do the following:
+If you want firebug/chrome style debugging you can do the following:

     import console;
     # Calls console.log
     console.log("Hello Foxy lady");
     # calls console.error
     console.error("Hello Foxy lady");
-    # creates a javascript alert box (does not require firebug)
+    # creates a javascript alert box (does not require firebug or chrome)
     console.alert("Hello Foxy lady");

 This will call make calls to firebug.